 What is an extension?

 First, let us define what an extension is.
-In short, the term ‘extension’ means to extend a property that already exists to increase its overall floor size on ground level.
-However, that is not to say that extensions cannot be more than one storey.
+In short, the term ‘extension’ means to extend a property that already exists to increase its overall floor size.
+Many extensions may focus solely on the ground floor, but that isn’t to say that extensions cannot cover more than one storey.

 Types of extensions